Biography

 ︎S/TAC: Shell/Ter Artist Collective (est. 2020) with Diana Copperwhite, Allyson Keehan, Niamh McGuinne and Geraldine O'Neill.

-︎DIVA Dun Laoghaire Institute for Visual Arts and member of the Darkroom Studio, Dublin.
+︎DIVA Dun Laoghaire Institute for Visual Arts

 Exhibitions